Industry Awards:

 2026 PLMA Emeritus Award

 Nominees for this first Emeritus Award should be PLMA member practitioners who are retired, or who are planning to retire by December 31, 2026, from a full-time role within a current or past PLMA member organization.
-In addition, nominees must be committed to remaining actively involved in continuing to support PLMA’s mission.
-This support should take the form of an existing or new PLMA-related project, initiative, or interest, for a minimum of the next 12 months.
+In addition, nominees should be committed to remaining actively involved in continuing to support PLMA’s mission.

 PLMA’s Board of Directors has determined that one Emeritus Award may be presented annually during the PLMA Spring Conference.